ManicMiners/docs/_pages/DATSectionminers.md

 > The level of the miner determines how many objects they may hold.
 Every miner starts at level one and may hold two items, each increase in level lets the miner hold an additional item.
 Thus a level 5 miner may hold all 5 objects plus one of the weapons.

 ### Jobs
+Jobs are all optional.
 Miners may learn up to six jobs (skills).

 - JobExplosivesExpert/
 - JobDriver/